Hundreds gather for Good Friday walk | Sarasota | Your Observer

 The annual tradition was held April 15.

-Around 1,000 believers joined church leaders for a walk down Main Street during the annual Good Friday pilgrimage on April 15.
+Around 1,000 people joined church leaders for a walk down Main Street during the annual Good Friday pilgrimage on April 15.

 The event — put on by the Sarasota Ministerial Association and the Church of The Redeemer each year — saw hundreds meeting outside the Hollywood 11 Theater on Main Street to walk and stop at 14 stations representing Jesus' walk to his crucifixion.